christroutner/plugin-template-connextcms/README.md

 This view file resides in the `connextcms/views` directory.

 The second view that a plugin must manage is the Left Menu View, which is the primary UI menu that is used to navigate around the ConnextCMS Dashboard.
-The file `pluginLoader.js` is executed by ConnextCMS on page load.
-This file contains the code for loading plugin view files as well as creating a menu item in the Left Menu View.
+The file `pluginView.js` is executed by ConnextCMS on page load and generates the ConnextCMS Plugin View.
+This file contains the code for reading in the `pluginSettings.js` files, loading plugin files, as well as creating a menu item in the Left Menu View.

+All plugin Views must be able to pass options into the initialize() function.
+See the `exampleView1.js` file in this repository for an example.

 ### Backbone Models & Collections
 The Backbone Models and Collections used in ConnextCMS often mirror the KeystoneJS models.
 While the KeystoneJS models